SWITZERLAND 9 Days

 • Explore the Interlaken region.
 The "town between the lakes" (Thun and Brienz) is a vacation resort

-• Best Bike ride: Lake Thun Loop.
-The ride follows the scenic loop around Lake Thun, showing views of the deep blue water and mountains.
-You pass charming villages, green meadows, historic sites, and castles.
+• Best Bike Ride: Lake Thun Loop.
+The ride circles Lake Thun, showing deep blue water and mountain views.
+You pass pretty villages, historic sites, and castles.
+The full loop is long (about 56 km / 35 miles), so riding just part of it is a great option.

-• Take a walk at Höhematte Park and the Höheweg.
+• Take a walk in Höhematte Park and the Höheweg.

 • Highlights are: